 When a proxy in the accompanying form is properly executed and returned, the shares represented will be voted at the Annual Meeting in accordance with the instructions specified in the proxy.
-If no instructions are specified, the shares will be voted FOR Items 1, 2, and 3 in the accompanying Notice of Annual Meeting of Stockholders.
+If no instructions are specified, the shares will be voted FOR Items 1, 2, 3 and 4 in the accompanying Notice of Annual Meeting of Stockholders.

 If you are a beneficial holder and do not provide specific voting instructions to your broker, the firm that holds your shares will not be authorized to vote your shares (known as a "broker non-vote") on non-routine matters under the New York Stock Exchange rules governing discretionary voting by brokers.
-The action items being submitted to a vote at the Annual Meeting are not routine items.
+Other than the ratification of the selection of our independent auditors, the action items being submitted to a vote at the Annual Meeting are not routine items.
 We encourage you to return your proxy promptly, or follow the instructions for telephone or Internet voting on the proxy, even if you plan to attend the Annual Meeting.